kirjav/kirjav/README.md

 - 👋 Hi, I’m @kirjav
 - 👀 I’m interested in learning a little bit about everything.
-- 🌱 I’m currently working on a personal Discord Bot and a collab project (website).

 <!---
 kirjav/kirjav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.